-Some fiber supplements, such as psyllium, can relieve chronic diarrhea.
+Some fiber supplements, such as psyllium, can also relieve chronic diarrhea.
 They may be especially helpful for those with IBS or other digestive conditions that cause loose stools.

 - requesting a change in medications if necessary

-- taking probiotic supplements on a regular basis
+- taking probiotic supplements regularly

 - drinking only clean or filtered water

-- cleaning and thoroughly cooking meat before eating
+- cleaning and thoroughly cooking meat before eating it

-- washing fresh produce before eating
+- washing fresh produce before eating it

 - cleaning kitchen surfaces regularly